FftyShadesofCode/web-module-project-lifecycle/README.md

 * [ ] Use componentDidUpdate to load follower information ***only when the user slice of state changes value.
 Make be careful to avoid infinite loops while building this portion.***

 #### Build search capabilities within your APP

 > *Now let's allow users to search for new github usernames*

 * [ ] Connect your form in App.js so that typing into a input updated your current user state.
 * [ ] When your form is submitted, make an api call on current user.
 Set the returned user data to state.
 * [ ] Ensure that followers is correctly updated.

 ### Task 3: Stretch goals

 - [ ] We are making several api calls of the same type in our code.
 How can we make this portion more dry?
 - [ ] Add in functionality so that when a follower is clicked, they will become the searched user.
 Have the UI update approprately.
 - [ ] Push your styling!
 Have fun!

+## Submission Format

+- [ ] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.
+- [ ] Connect your fork to Codegrade using the "Connect Git" button.
+- [ ] Find your newly created fork from the list and push your work to main.
+- [ ] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ